gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 _Figure 2.
 MAMP Preferences dialog._

 Remember, once you've got your Grav site working as you want locally all you need to do is copy/FTP the files over to your server!
 No database (worries) required.

+Once you start using this setup for your Grav development you might also want to change the location of the document directory used by MAMP.
+You can find the setting to change the MAMP  directory in the 'Web Server' tab of the 'Preferences' dialog.